babelsociety/website/content/blog/beyond-market-economy/index.md

 # Root cause

-All the issues so far discussed stems from the design decision that all variations of Market Economy abide to: **an individual's quality of life is strictly bound to how good of a seller they are**.
+All the issues so far discussed stems from the fundamental design decision that all variations of Market Economy abide to: **an individual's quality of life is strictly bound to how good of a seller they are**.

 Let's analyze what it means.

 Remember that in a market economy the main way to earn money is through selling products in the market.
 For the majority of people it's their own labor and time, while for others can be what their factories produce, what their shop sell, etc...

 More we manage to profit from the products we sell, greater will be the amount of money we can spend.
 Further consider that as a buyer our main limitation is the amount of money owned, hence greater the amount, higher the quality and quantity of products we have access to.
-Ultimately, better access to products translate to a better life overall, both at material and social level.
+Ultimately, better access to products translates to a better life overall, both at material and social level.

 Most human beings (if not all) strive hard to maximize their quality of life and their survival.
 That's one of the innate trait we have, hence it is by this design that competition arise as the king of markets, further exacerbating our egoism and individualism.
 Indeed, there is no incentive in helping a complete stranger doing better in life, but rather it is the opposite: by penalizing others we have a greater chance of succeeding.